DeeMcCart/CI_PP3_RepairsTracker/README.md

 <details><summary>Value list in prompt is built from system table</summary>
 <img src="./docs/readme_images/f05_dynamic_prompts.jpg"></details>
-The value list offered for item type and item material, within the repairs entry processes, is built from the contents of tables sys_type and sys_material, held within the Google Shhet.
+The value list offered for item type and item material, within the repairs entry processes, is built from the contents of tables sys_type and sys_material, held within the Google Sheet.
 Modifying the values within the google sheets will modify the entry prompts shown to the user.
 <br>
 This satisfies user stories S02, S06, FTU01, FTU03, FTU05<br>